CMSgov/ab2d/examples/python/README.md

 ### Unzip and Run

+**When developing move `/path/to/ab2d/examples/python/python` and `/path/to/ab2d/examples/python/venv` to different directories to check that no symbolic links**

 1. Unzip `unzip client.zip`
 1. Change directory to the python directory
+1. Export the path to the python folder `PYTHONPATH=./python`
-1. Run a job by using `/venv/bin/python3.8 job-cli.py ...`
+1. Run a job by using `/venv/bin/python3 job-cli.py ...`